tot-ra/vector-bible/README.md

 	debug_error_string = "UNKNOWN:Error received from peer  {grpc_message:"failed to connect to all addresses; last error: UNKNOWN: ipv4:127.0.0.1:19530: Failed to connect to remote host: connect: Connection refused (61)", grpc_status:14, created_time:"2024-08-22T04:07:48.480463+03:00"}"
 >>, message=Retry run out of 75 retry times, message=failed to connect to all addresses; last error: UNKNOWN: ipv4:127.0.0.1:19530: Failed to connect to remote host: connect: Connection refused (61))>
 ```
+- ❌ Second attempt - Failed at insertion @ 989k.
+No errors on milvus side.
+UI and client just loose connection and server is not responsive.
+Becomes accessible after restart

 ```mermaid
 flowchart LR